KopiasCsaba/ccp_audio_system_manual/for_online_managers/youtube.md

 Important: The order in which you "publish" videos are important, as that will be the final unchangeable "video date", and it determines the order in which the videos will be listed.
+Therefore always publich the OLDEST one first before pulishing a newer one f. e. first publish 03.10.2023 and then 08.10.2023

 So please make sure to keep the order of recordings as much as possible to reflect their real in-time order.